Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 The size of the Electric Kiln you buy will also depend on the type of wares you intend to fire in it.
 If you want to work with high-fire ceramics and porcelain, you will want your Kiln to reach high maximum firing temperatures.

-Typically, larger Kilns tend to reach higher temperatures.
+Typically, larger kilns reach higher temperatures.
 While a lot of small Kilns can also reach cone 8 and cone 10, the larger kilns achieve these temperature ranges most efficiently and consistently.

 But if you need larger, industrial-level production volumes of 15 to 20 cubic feet or more, you’d best go for a Gas Kiln.
-Laying out the electrical lines for such large Kilns can be more expensive than the cost of gas-run units.
+Laying out the electrical lines for such large Kilns can be more expensive than for gas-run units.

 The maximum firing temperature is a very important consideration